Törbat Daginaa

 Daginaagiin Törbat (born July 31, 1992) is a Mongolian footballer who plays as a defender for Mongolian Premier League club Athletic 220 and captains the Mongolian national team.
-He currently has one goal to his name for The Blue Wolves.
+He currently has two goals to his name for The Blue Wolves.

 Making his debut just aged 16, Törbat quoted that "When I was in high school...there was no football...not even a ball."
 He believes that football in Mongolia is rapidly permeating into Mongolia and has the potential to be a popular sport.

 2014

 Representative ambassador Deco chose Törbat and Phon Chanudom for his Star Selection to face him and four other ex-Portugal teammates in the final staged in Singapore.

 2016

 Countering EAFF minnows Northern Mariana Islands, the one solitary goal he scored was a powerful header into the back of the net.